mindspore-ai/models/official/cv/ssd/README.md

     "save_best_ckpt": True                           # Save best checkpoint when run_eval is True "eval_start_epoch": 40                           # Evaluation start epoch when run_eval is True
     "eval_interval": 1                               # valuation interval when run_eval is True
+    "data_path": "your_path/data"                    # your_path represents absolute path
+    "output_path": "your_path/data/train"            # your_path represents absolute path
+    "load_path": "your_path/data/checkpoint"         # your_path represents absolute path

     "class_num": 81                                  # Dataset class number
     "img_shape": [300, 300]                          # Image height and width used as input to the model "mindrecord_dir": "/data/MindRecord_COCO"        # MindRecord path
-    "coco_root": "/data/coco2017"                    # COCO2017 dataset path
+    "coco_root": "your_path/cocodataset"             # COCO2017 dataset path
     "voc_root": "/data/voc_dataset"                  # VOC original dataset path
     "voc_json": "annotations/voc_instances_val.json" # is the path of json file with coco format for evaluation "image_dir": ""                                  # Other dataset image path, if coco or voc used, it will be useless